Zenitugo/AltSchool-LiveClass-ProjectAssignment/documentation.md

 If the file was present, the commmand given was to do `vagrant up slave` else it should echo `file not present`.

-After it vagrants up, I gave an instruction to run the the bash script machine.sh on the slave machine, then the same for the master and I gave the last instruction to ssh into the master so that I from the Master instance I can ssh into the slave instance.
+After it vagrants up, I gave an instruction to run the the **bash script machine.sh** on the slave machine, then the same instruction for the master node **(vagrant up, bash $ lamp and vagrant ssh master)**.

+I gave the last instruction to ssh into the master so that I from the Master instance I can ssh into the slave instance.